ScopeKreeps/Idea-Incubator/readme.md

 The idea is to create an application that can be used to nominate people for Fines, to Track Fines nominations, and to allow Nominations to be voted on
 * It was suggested that Twitter could be used as the backing "Data Store" and "Engine" for the Fines Application.

 The Twitter Fines Application has been chosen for the ScopeKreeps Journeyman project.
+The rest of the story can be followed here [#Shame - for Tweeting Fines](../Shame).